An Aggravated Felony Can Get a Non-Citizen Removed (Deported)

 (R) commercial bribery, counterfeiting, forgery, or trafficking in vehicles the identification numbers of which have been altered, if the term of imprisonment is at least one year;

-(S) obstruction of justice, perjury or subornation of perjury, or bribery of a witness, for which the term of imprisonment is at least one year
+(S) obstruction of justice (such as retaliating against a witness or interfering with an investigation), perjury or subornation of perjury, or bribery of a witness, for which the term of imprisonment is at least one year

 (T) failure to appear before a court pursuant to a court order to answer to or dispose of a charge of a felony for which a sentence of two years' imprisonment or more may be imposed